Brockton Public Schools: Demographics

-The district considers its diversity to be one of its greatest assets.
-Brockton students proudly represent 47 countries of origin, including Afghanistan, Bangladesh, China, Greece, the Netherlands, and Venezuela.
-Brockton students’ most prevalent countries of origin are Cape Verde, Haiti, Brazil and Ecuador.
-Eighty four percent of Brockton’s students are students of color.
+The Brockton school district has a diverse student population, with students representing 47 countries of origin.
+The most common countries of origin among students include Cape Verde, Haiti, Brazil, and Ecuador, while other represented countries include Afghanistan, Bangladesh, China, Greece, the Netherlands, and Venezuela.
+Approximately 84% of the district's students are students of color.

 Collectively, Brockton students speak 38 languages, including Armenian, Amharic, Bengali, Ibo, Twi and Yoruba.
 The most prevalent languages spoken are Cape Verdean Creole, Haitian Creole, Spanish and Portuguese.

 English is a second language for nearly half (44.3 percent) of Brockton students.
 The district educates 4,193 English Language Learners.

 Schools

 Brockton is home to the largest high school and the only K-5 global studies school in the Commonwealth of Massachusetts.